-2014 Awards Finalists
+2014 Awards Winners

 This award acknowledges the entrepreneurial spirit, achievement and ambition of smaller agencies.
 New thinking and innovation are essential to keep the research industry fresh and maintain its long-term future.

 This award recognises the client or organisation that uses research to make a real and lasting impact on their business and operations.
-To win, an organisation will need to demonstrate how research has played a major role in shaping business-critical aspects of operations – from communications, new product development, sales and customer satisfaction to more practical structural and operational aspects of the organisation and its overall corporate direction.
+To win, an organisation needs to demonstrate how research has played a major role in shaping business-critical aspects of operations – from communications, new product development, sales and customer satisfaction to more practical structural and operational aspects of the organisation and its overall corporate direction.

 This award was open to any agency or client-side researcher who has worked in the sector for less than five years OR will be aged under 30 as of 1 July 2014.
 Those young people who really make an impact on a project through their creativity, ideas and ability to improve a given brief through the quality and invention of their thinking.
 The judges looked for evidence of outstanding personal achievement in handling research projects, showing creativity, relevance to brief ...